jam3sn/jamesnewman.dev/src/blog/docker-minecraft-servers.md

 # Finally install Docker Engine
 sudo apt-get update && sudo apt-get install docker-ce docker-ce-cli containerd.io

-# Add user to the docker group.
+# Add your user to the docker group.
 You'll want to log out and back in so the permissions are set
 sudo usermod -aG docker $USER

 # Download Docker Compose (Change the version from 1.29.2 to the current version)